University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Transcriptome_Practical/Transcriptome_assembly.md

         --------------------------------------------------
 ```

 ## Part 4, De novo transcriptome assembly

-So far we have trimmed the adaptor and low-quality sequences from the reads.
+In Part 2, we had trimmed the adaptor and low-quality sequences from the reads.
 Next we will do _de novo_ transcriptome assembly using Trinity.

 ### 4.1 De novo assembly using Trinity